asiaqa/GO-cloudflare-ddns/README.md

 # Cloudflare DDNS Updater

-This program updates a Cloudflare DNS entry with the current *IPv6* address of the machine it is running on.
+This program updates a ==Cloudflare DNS== entry with the current ==IPv6== address of the machine it is running on.
 It is useful for keeping DNS records up-to-date with dynamic IP addresses.

 ## Getting Started